tybenz12/Exercise3/03_exercises.md

 ![](03_exercises_files/figure-html/unnamed-chunk-18-1.png)<!-- -->

+  **I think it would look kind of cool if the lines in between each point were a fade of the two point colors.
+I think it would make it easier to see the transition of the breed rank between years. **

   19. Create your own!
 Requirements: use a `join` or `pivot` function (or both, if you'd like), a `str_XXX()` function, and a `fct_XXX()` function to create a graph using any of the dog datasets.
 One suggestion is to try to improve the graph you created for the Tidy Tuesday assignment.
 If you want an extra challenge, find a way to use the dog images in the `breed_rank_all` file - check out the `ggimage` library and [this resource](https://wilkelab.org/ggtext/) for putting images as labels.